calebmoore515/update-jira-fields/README.md

 #### Future improvements

 This is currently run on an "ad-hoc" basis, at the discretion of the analyst.
-It would be great to find a way to set this on a cadence, potentially implement a CRON job or integrate with Active Batch scheduler.
+It would be great to find a way to set this on a cadence, potentially implement a cron job or integrate with Active Batch scheduler.